shaloo/docs.arcana/docs/auth/passkeys-auth.md

 ## Passkey Sign-up

 To sign up with passkeys, use `registerWithPasskey()`, followed by `loginWithPasskey()` to sign up and log in in one step.
-The user must provide a unique identifier—this could be a name, email, device ID, biometric data, PIN, or pattern.
+The user must provide a unique identifier—this could be a name, email, device ID, biometrics data, PIN, or pattern.
 This sign-up flow is ideal for apps that only allow passkey onboarding. [[onboard-passkey-signup| :material-note-text:{ .icon-color } See details...]]

 ## Passkey Login